 Our location in the major industrial center of the state of Wisconsin offers engineering and computer science students several advantages.
 Professional engineers and computer scientists from the industrial community share their expertise with the College in the classroom, research laboratory, and on the College's advisory committees.
 Our very successful co-op and internship programs give students work experience in their field of study before graduation.
 Many of the projects that students work on in the classroom are real projects brought to us by local companies.
 In short, Milwaukee-area companies offer our students a real-world laboratory to gain valuable insights and skills in their major field.

 UWM is accredited by the Higher Learning Commission.
-In addition, the College's bachelor's programs in civil engineering, computer engineering, electrical engineering, industrial engineering, materials engineering, and mechanical engineering are accredited by the Engineering Accreditation Commission of ABET.
+In addition, the College's bachelor's programs in biomedical engineering, civil engineering, computer engineering, electrical engineering, industrial engineering, materials engineering, and mechanical engineering are accredited by the Engineering Accreditation Commission of ABET.
 The computer science program is accredited by the Computing Accreditation Commission of ABET.
-The biomedical engineering program will be reviewed for accreditation during the 2020-21 academic year.
+The newer environmental engineering program will be reviewed for accreditation in an upcoming review cycle.